yuehanwang17mcp/big-data-spring2018/week-01/WS01d_Python-Setup.md

 ## 3. The Anaconda 30-minute Test Drive

 Now let’s familiarize with what exactly Anaconda allows us to do.
 On a basic level, Anaconda is a Python distribution that adds many features and streamlines work with the language.
 It does this by creating specific environments on your machine in which you can specify the packages that are installed and used, and easily lets you toggle between environments.
-With in the individual environments, you can perform analysis, run scripts, and develop code.
+Within the individual environments, you can perform analysis, run scripts, and develop code.

 Environments are the bread and butter of Anaconda, because not all Python scripts you run will use the same packages, so you can customize exactly what you need, and create a sandbox that lets you try new things.
 Your environments will save the packages you have installed, allowing you to easily load an environment and run your scripts.